pytroll/pyresample/docs/source/geo_def.rst

    area_extent: [-5326849.0625, -5326849.0625, 5326849.0625, 5326849.0625]

  boundary_2:
-   description: Another example of finding an area definition using shape and area_extent
+   description: Another example of making an area definition using shape and area_extent
    units: degrees
    projection:
      a: 6371228.0